 These islands west of Carnarvon are home to some of the rarest wildlife in the world and are ‘A’ Class nature reserves.

-The value of Bernier and Dorre Islands Nature Reserve to world biodiversity contributed to Shark Bay’s inclusion on the World Heritage List as they are the last bastion for five critically endangered land mammals, four of which occur naturally in the wild nowhere else – the Shark Bay mouse, western barred bandicoot, banded hare-wallaby, and rufous hare-wallaby.
+The value of Bernier and Dorre Islands Nature Reserve to world biodiversity contributed to Shark Bay’s inclusion on the World Heritage List as they are the last bastion for five critically endangered land mammals, four of which occur naturally in the wild nowhere else – the Shark Bay mouse, Shark Bay bandicoot, banded hare-wallaby, and rufous hare-wallaby.
 Populations of the boodie (burrowing bettong) occur elsewhere but the survival of this species depends on conservation intervention.

 To reduce potential wildfire, weed, pest and disease risks to Bernier Island, camping is not permitted.
 Fires are also prohibited on the island.